 Prompt reporting will assure timely warning notices on–campus and timely disclosure of crime statistics.

-Seattle Central Community College Public Safety Officers have authority to enforce all traffic codes of RCW title 46, the City of Seattle traffic code, and the Seattle Community College District rules and regulations on all property leased, rented, and owned by Seattle Central Community College.
-This includes all areas of the Main, Seattle Vocational Institute, Wood Technology Center, and the Seattle Maritime Campus as well as any additional property leased, rented, or owned by Seattle Central Community College.
+Seattle Central College Public Safety Officers have authority to enforce all traffic codes of RCW title 46, the City of Seattle traffic code, and the Seattle Colleges District rules and regulations on all property leased, rented, and owned by Seattle Central College.
+This includes all areas of the Main, Seattle Vocational Institute, Wood Technology Center, and the Seattle Maritime Campus as well as any additional property leased, rented, or owned by Seattle Central College.

 Seattle Police Department